TNT’s Formula for Shakespeare

 First, we read the text and actually look up the words in an old dictionary.
 Understanding what you are saying helps immensely.
 Experts agree that people get only 7% of the meaning of a word from hearing the word spoken.
 Add emotion or tone and the comprehension jumps to 45%.
 Finally, body language makes up the lion’s share (55%) of what is understood.
 In order to be understood, you must first understand.

 Next, we try to grasp the real principles that have made Shakespeare’s works so enduring.
 He captures human fallacies and emotions with stunning clarity.
 As performers if we can grasp what each character wants our job becomes easy.

 When we are working on a script we look at the current world and try to make connections between then and now.
-I have read enough of the Bard to know that he would have been the first to update his script to fit in a current joke or play on words.
+I have read enough of the Bard to know that he would have fixed skill gaps to update his script to fit in a current joke or play on words.
 He also would have been the first to cut a joke that had gone stale because the context was no longer relative.

 Finally we don’t skip the singing and dancing most stagings of Shakespeare cut out and add a bit of our TNT magic with what has come to be TNT’s signature opening and closing numbers.
 A dash of underscoring in just the right places changes a ho hum reciting of a passage to an epic staging of a classic.